My Solo Trip to Hot Springs, Arkansas – the natural state – was an adventure!

 Garvan Woodland Gardens Hot Springs, AR

-For $15, I took a walk around the most beautiful place (I think) in Hot Springs.
+For $15, I walked around the most beautiful place (I think) in Hot Springs.
 The natural beauty of the gardens was the best.
 I even witnessed a beautiful peacock walking right towards me, then right past me.
-I wasn’t quite sure if it was going to charge at me or walk on by me.
+I wasn’t sure if it would charge at me or walk on by me.
 Luckily, it walked on by; I could get that on video (see below).
 Be prepared to spend an entire day here.

 Gorgeous Anthony Chapel In Hot Springs